LGro/reunicorn-website/content/en/roadmap.md

 Don't want to wait until August 2026?
 As a successor to our current closed testing phase, we aim for an open testing phase to start in early 2026.
-Users will be able to onboard themselves but might still face instabilities or braking changes.
+Users will be able to onboard themselves but might still face instabilities or breaking changes.

 ## Current Work Packages {.title .is-3}